ucs-compute-solutions/ci-sap-hana-nfs/ucsm/README.md

-To configure Cisco UCS for SAP HANA below are the list of tasks:
+To configure Cisco UCS for SAP HANA below are the task performed by respective playbook, variables are defined in group_vars/all.yml

 01. Add Block of IP Address for KVM
 02. Configure UCS to synchronize with NTP Server